andrykonchin/andrykonchin.github.io/_posts/2019-09-08-ruby-basics-exception-catching-en.markdown

 # => "from ensure"
 ```

-The last one, the most surprising.
-If an exception is raised and there
-is no `rescue` section then explicit `return` just swallows it and
+The final case is perhaps the most surprising.
+In the event of an exception being raised, and no `rescue` section is present, the explicit `return` statement simply swallows the exception and conceals its occurrence:
-hides:

 ```ruby
 def foo